-This is my account of our travels, so that you - the reader and hopefully next Namibia explorer - can decide for yourself if you are an independent self-driver, or if you would prefer an organized adventure tour with driver and guide.
+This is my account of our travels in Namibia so that you - the reader and hopefully next African explorer - can decide for yourself if you are an independent self-driver, or if you would prefer an organized adventure tour with driver and guide.

 We set out with a two-week plan to take the quick route up to Windhoek via Springbok and Keetmanshoop, so that we could slowly amble down the scenic touristic route which would be the start of the famous and unavoidable Namibian dirt roads.